gr3y6h0st/gr3y6h0st.github.io/_pages/about.md

 So I joined...

-...over the span of three months, worked through the Challenge Phase with 10,000 other Mobile Developmer peers...
+...over the span of three months, worked through the Challenge Phase with 10,000 other Mobile Developer peers...

 ...got selected as an Android Track Scholar!
 (WhooooHOOOOO!)...